Littondale: History

 Littondale is rich in Bronze Age and Iron Age settlements, and has been a sheltered fertile valley for 5,000 years or more.
 Anglian cultivation terraces (lynchets) can be seen in the valley.
 After the Conquest, the Normans turned it into a hunting chase before the land was granted to the monks of Fountains Abbey in the 13th century, and became extensively used for sheep farming.

 All of Littondale was historically in the ancient parish of Arncliffe in the West Riding of Yorkshire.
-In 1866 it was divided into the civil parishes of Hawkswick, Arncliffe, Litton and Halton Gill, and in 1974 became part of the district of Craven in the new county of North Yorkshire.
+In 1866 it was divided into the civil parishes of Hawkswick, Arncliffe, Litton and Halton Gill, and in 1974 became part of the new county of North Yorkshire.
+From 1974 to 2023 it was part of the district of Craven, it is now administered by the unitary North Yorkshire Council.

 Settlements

 Hawkswick is the first settlement reached travelling from the B6160.
 The name is derived from the Middle English Hauk meaning someone who trained Hawks and wick, meaning dairy farm.

 Arncliffe is the second, and largest, settlement reached travelling from the B6160, lies at the confluence of Cowside Beck and the River Skirfare.
 The name derives from the Old English, earna-clif, meaning eagles cliff.
 It is now a conservation area and is centred on its village green and has one public house.
 The church was built in the 16th and 18th centuries to replace the stone 11th century building, which probably superseded a wooden Anglo-Saxon church.

 Litton is the third settlement reached travelling from the B6160.
 The name has the meaning village on a roaring stream.

 Halton Gill is the fourth settlement reached travelling from the B6160.
 The name is derived from the Anglo-Saxon haugh meaning Valley and tun meaning farm.
 Gill is a derivation of the Olde Norse 'gil', meaning ravine, therefore the whole name means valley farm by the ravine.

 Foxup is the last settlement reached travelling from the B6160.
 The name means fox valley.